-Most schools with a doctorate in physical therapy (DPT) look at experience in the physical therapy field in addition to GPA and GRE scores.
+Most schools with a doctorate in physical therapy (DPT) look at experience in the physical therapy field in addition to GPA (grade point average) and GRE (Graduate Record Exam) scores.
 For example 50-75 of observation or employment hours are required by some programs in three different areas of clinical practice prior to program admission.
 Therefore, students should actively pursue jobs or volunteer work beginning in the freshman or sophomore year.
 These hours can be applied toward Sci 390 Practicum.
 Also, additional upper division biology, chemistry, and ESS courses are recommended to give students an opportunity to increase their overall value in the application.